Cho Kuk: Minister of Justice (2019)

-Political orientation
+Political positions

-Cho is often regarded as liberal, even though he was labelled a "leftist" by several right-wing groups.
+Cho is often regarded as liberal, or a left-wing politician.
 Regarding the abolition of the death penalty, he said, "I understood the national sentiment, but it should be replaced with life imprisonment."
 He also mentioned that people should not argue with the criminality of abortion.

 For issues related to the Korean Confederation of Trade Unions (KCTU), Cho announced that the government is not only for KCTU and impossible to satisfy their demands.

+Cho also claims that the government should induce major companies to lower their salary, to enforce equality between workers in major businesses and workers in smaller businesses.

+Cho called the declaration of martial law by President Yoon Suk Yeol on 3 December 2024 "illegal" and said it met conditions for the impeachment of Yoon and Kim Yong-hyun, the minister of national defense.

 Controversies

-In his political career, Cho Kuk was embroiled in a number of scandals, including plagiarism and tax delinquencies.
-More significant scandals came from his pending nomination as the Minister of Justice, mainly concerning Cho Kuk's illicit business activities and falsification of academic achievements of his daughter, Cho Min.
-There are numerous other allegations of corruption under public scrutiny.

 Plagiarism

 Cho was frequently accused of plagiarism.
-In July 2013, Song Pyung-in of The Dong-a Ilbo and a conservative commentator Byun Hui-jae had mentioned that Cho plagiarized several theses written by Japanese scholars during his studies at Seoul National University in 1989.
+In July 2013, Song Pyung-in of The Dong-A Ilbo and a conservative commentator Byun Hee-jae had mentioned that Cho plagiarized several theses written by Japanese scholars during his studies at Seoul National University in 1989.
 He replied that he underwent some problems with citations, although "unsure because it was long time ago", but then he apologized for it.
-On 26 June 2015, Seoul National University answered for the issue: some issues were found, which are not too serious.

-A few months after the incident, both commentators claimed again that Cho's plagiarism continued at Berkeley in 1997.
+On 26 June 2015, Seoul National University issued a statement that some issues with his papers were found, though they were not serious.
+A few months after the incident, both commentators claimed again that Cho's plagiarism continued at University of California, Berkeley in 1997.
 In response, Professor John Yoo said that no rechecking is required.
 Berkeley also mentioned that there was no proof for the accusations.